The Marionberry ~ Oregon’s Official State Berry

 - Bake about 20 minutes at 350 degrees or until berries are hot and butter is melted.

 Top the berry crisp with a dollop of fresh homemade whip cream and it’s like having dessert for breakfast.
-Served up with an egg and onion scramble topped with fresh grated asiago cheese, a thick, warm, fresh from the oven square of cinnamon crumb cake, and several slices of sizzling turkey bacon it makes a simple breakfast at an Oregon Bed and Breakfast.
+Served up with an egg and onion scramble, topped with fresh grated asiago cheese, and several slices of sizzling bacon it makes a simple breakfast at an Oregon Bed and Breakfast.

 Shop and travel Local